-Nikolai Roerich, a famous Russian painter, also discovered the charms of this resort.
-His well-known works, ‘There are large countries behind seas’ and ‘Varjag`s motive,’ were created during his last visit in 1910.
+Nicholas Roerich, a famous Russian painter, also discovered the charms of this Resort.
+His well-known works ‘Beyond the Seas There Are the Great Lands’ and ‘Varangian Sea’ were created during his last visit in 1910.

-In the Republic of Estonia (1918-1940) Haapsalu was still a popular summer resort.
-In1938, a modern spa house was completed and in July of the same year, people from 21 different nations spent their holidays here.
+During the first Republic of Estonia (1918-1940), Haapsalu was still a popular summer resort.
+In 1938, a modern spa house was completed and by July the same year, people from 21 different nations spent their holidays here.

 Well-known professors, musicians, businessmen and other high-ranking public figures from all over the world spent their summers in Haapsalu.
 Some of the remarkable Estonian public and cultural figures joining them were Aino Kallas, Friedebert Tuglas, Villem Grünthal-Ridala, Oskar Luts, to name a few.